 - Is there and agreement about vaccinations?

-- An agreement to contact each other immediately in the event of a medical emergency
+- An agreement to contact the other parent immediately if a medical emergency occurs

 - Agreement over the need for special care arrangements and access to medical records

 - Who will pay for and administer medical insurance arrangements and any extra costs?